Cryptomancerx/BGA2Editor/README.md

 INTERFACE:
 The interface is purely CLI.
 I don't know how to code a GUI and I have no interest in learning.
 I will not release a GUI for this editor so don't ask.
-Input is done through a series of text prompts in the form of:
+Input is done through a series of text prompts in the form of: Number:Value or Property:Value

-Number:Explanation or Property:Value

 To select a given option enter everything to the left of the colon verbatim.
 This includes capitalization.
 If you see a property enclosed in parenthesis then it is displayed purely FYI and is not editable.
 For example: